Schr\"oder's problems and scaling limits of random trees: Explicit computations using analytic combinatorics

 \subsection{Restricting the generality}

 So far we have been considering a very general situation.
-However, in what follows we will be doing computations that are tedious to do in full generality.
-Consequently, we will restrict the generality.
+In order to simplify the computations in the following section we will focus on a more restricted setting.
 In particular, we will let $\zeta = (\zeta_i)_{i\geq 0}$ be a sequence of non-negative weights such that $\zeta_0=1$, $\zeta_1=0$, $\gcd\{k:\zeta_k\neq 0\}=1$, and

 is entire.
 These conditions can be relaxed, but doing so makes the analysis more difficult.

 \begin{prop} With $\zeta$ as above, $C_\zeta$ (defined in Section \ref{subsec probs}) belongs to the smooth implicit-function schema with $G(z,w)=z+G_\zeta(w)$.
 Furthermore, in the case where $\zeta$ corresponds to Schr\"oder's third problem $(r,s)=(1/2,1)$ and in the case of the fourth problem, we have $(r,s)=(2\log(2)-1,\log(2))$ .
 Additionally